mhassan72/suuq-web/README.md

  ## Contributing
  Contributions are welcome!
 Please adhere to the general guidelines and coding standards outlined above.
 Open a pull request to propose your changes.

+ ## Repository
+ The source code is available at [Suuq.io Front-End GitHub Repository](https://github.com/mhassan72/suuq-web).

  ## License
- This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+ Read our [LICENSE](LICENSE) file for details.

  ## Contact
  For support or inquiries, feel free to reach out at **support@suuq.io**. 📨